 MASTER THE ART OF UPSELLING: FIVE EXPERT TIPS

 If you think upselling is simply about selling more, think again.
 It’s an opportunity to exceed customer expectations, deliver excellent customer service, to build trust and ultimately, profit.
-Charlie Gilkes, CEO of Inception Group shares his expert tips to master this subtle skill.
+Charlie Gilkes shares his expert tips to master this subtle skill.

 There is no one size fits all approach to upselling.
 It needs to be tailored to the customer, to be grounded in knowledge whilst embracing a narrative for it to be effective.
-Across our eleven venues, including Mr Fogg’s, Cahoots and Bunga Bunga, upselling is a key skill we train all our staff in.
+Across our eleven venues, upselling is a part of our key skill training for all staff.
 This is a skill that’s never been so important - not only does upselling generate a better spend per head, but done well it can really add to the customer experience.

 1. KNOW YOUR PRODUCTS